davidmvenegas/TodoApp/README.md

 # ExpoTodoApp
 ## A boilerplate todo app for bootstraping other projects
+Comes with:
+- Navigation
+- Authentication
+- State Managment (Redux)
-## Comes with navigation, authentication, state managment (Redux), and Firebase for baisc CRUD operations
+- Firebase for baisc CRUD operations